saraasadi78/Data-Mining/README.md

 ## Outlier Detection
 [:arrow_up:](#contents)

-Using **box plot** tool, the valid range of values for data has been computed and data records beyond the foresaid range have been removed.
+Using **box plot** tool, the valid range of values for data has been computed and data records above the upper quartile and below the lower quartile have been removed.

 Box plots are shown below.